 wedding photography – improving your shooting workflow

-As a companion piece to the previous two articles - tips & advice for second shooters at weddings, and improving your technique - I want to offer some advice on shooting workflow.
+As a companion piece to the previous two articles - tips & advice for second shooters at weddings - and - tips on improving your photography technique - I want to offer some advice on shooting workflow.
 Not post-production workflow, but rather some things to look out for while shooting.
-A comment to the previous post, tips for 2nd shooters – improving your technique, mentioned that the tips were just as relevant for any area of photography.
-And that is true.

 When I posted the article with tips and advice for second-shooting weddings, it generated a lot of conversations in the comments.
 I’d like to follow it up with two related articles, of which this will be the first - tips on how to improve your technique as a second photographer / 2nd shooter.
 (Tips on improving your shooting workflow at a wedding, will follow.)